whitecloud/ansible-styleguide/README.md

 ## Quotes

 **We always quote strings** and prefer single quotes over double quotes.
-The only time you should use double quotes is when there is a nested single quote (e.g. Jinja map reference).
+The only time you should use double quotes is when they are nested within single quotes (e.g. Jinja map reference), or when your string requires escaping characters (e.g. using "\n" to represent a newline).
 If you must write a long string, we use the "folded scalar" style and omit all special quoting.
+The only things you should avoid quoting are booleans (e.g. true/false) and numbers (e.g. 42).

 ```yaml
 # bad